woshiyyya/ERPP-RMTPP/README.md

 # A pytorch implementation of ERPP and RMTPP
+This is a course project for SJTU, CS488 Temporal Point Process Modeling.

 ERPP reference paper is [Modeling the intensity function of point process via recurrent neural networks.
 (AAAI 2017)](https://arxiv.org/pdf/1705.08982.pdf)